Menu

 Trust layer

 A strong PR Answer Pack is not only scoped.
 It is source-backed.
 Authority labels such as freshness, confidence, commit SHA, validation state, and stale warnings keep the pack from pretending that every retrieved fact is equally safe to trust.
+Rationale candidates come only from review text and commit messages, keep their source references, and require human approval before they become current project decisions.
 See Context Authority.

 What agents should do with it